 For the past three years, Marilyn and I have celebrated New Year’s by hiking into a remote cabin with friends.
 Two winters ago, seven of us hiked into the AMC’s Cardigan High Cabin for an overnight.
-Last year, four of us ventured to the Black Mountain Cabin, on the White Mountain National Forest in Jackson, New Hampshire.
+Last year, four ventured to the Black Mountain Cabin, on the White Mountain National Forest in Jackson, New Hampshire.
 We were scheduled for two nights but only stayed one because the temperatures fell well below zero and we couldn’t get the cabin even slightly warm.

 As we drove into Rupert, most hints of snow disappeared.
 All that was left was a few heavily crusted patches in the darkest woods.
 We’d planned on testing a Nordic Cab pulk as part of a pack and pulk combo, pulling some of our gear behind us as we hiked in on snowshoes.
 The lack of snow forced us to spend an hour sorting and repacking to leave the pulk behind.
 The good news: the rain slackened a bit as we adjusted.